Orkney Magic: Beautiful Binscarth Woods

 Getting to Binscarth Woods

-Binscarth Woods is about a 10-minute drive from Orkney’s capital of Kirkwall.
-Free parking is at Finstown, on the road just past the entrance gate that crosses a field.
+Binscarth Woods is about a 10-minute drive from Orkney’s capital, Kirkwall.
+Free parking is available at Finstown, on the road just past the entrance gate that crosses a field.

 Once you walk through the first gate, just off the A965, walk across a field where Binscarth House can be seen on the hill.

-A short distance into the wood, there is another gate to your left, which leads to a narrow path that follows the river (or burn as they call it in Scotland.)
+A short distance into the wood, another gate to your left leads to a narrow path that follows the river (or burn as they call it in Scotland.)
 We came back along that path (that forms a circular route) once we reached the end of the woods.

 Binscarth-Woods-Sign